rithikha/EQTY-DeAI/prototypes/scraper-agent/README.md

 - Shared as a portable provenance bundle

 ### 6. Optional cleanup
-The local integrity store is wiped after the manifest is created, so each run stays clean and reproducible.
+The local integrity store is wiped after the manifest is created.
+Comment out if needed.

-This pattern can be extended to support batch runs, longer input models, document classification/versioning, workflows, etc. Every output can be backed by cryptographically signed, queryable provenance.

 ---
 ## Lineage Explorer Visualization